tomjoht/documentation-theme-jekyll/index.md

 {% include note.html content="Note that each level must have at least one topic before the next level starts.
 You can't have a second level that contains multiple third levels without having at least one standalone topic in the second level." %}

+You can optionally turn off the sidebar on any page (e.g. landing pages).
+To turn off the sidebar for a page, you should set the page frontmatter tag as `hide_sidebar: true`.

 For more detail on the sidebar, see [Sidebar navigation][mydoc_sidebar_navigation].

 ## Sidebar syntax